noo-age/Antelope10/README.md

 Hi, I’m Yejun

-I'm currently working on modeling how realistic noise in measurements of phenotype affect the performance of polygenic prediction models.
+I'm currently looking for projects to build in the future.

 In general, I work on anything that interests me - the big problems, creative pursuits, mathematical tricks, et cetera.